 How Divorce Affects Children Into Adulthood

 Studies on how divorce affects children long-term show that when children of divorce reach adulthood, they make less income, have less education, are more likely to have non-marital births, are at a higher risk for depression, and have poorer physical health.
-Furthermore, these adults also see more problems in their own marriages.

 The Most Important Effects Of Divorce On Children